Nicotine Gum: A Complete Guide

 Nicotine gum seems great at first, you can get the nicotine without the terrible things involved with cigarettes.
 However, then your gums start to recede, your breath smells bad all the time, and you have very strange digestive issues.
 It is certainly a possibility if you plan to do the actual weaning off program, but if you just switch addictions than it could cause health problems in the future.

+Nicotine chewing gum shouldn’t be used longer than 12 weeks or so, which can be difficult for some as they may become addicted to the gum.
 Some alternatives that we would certainly recommend are the Nicotine Patch and vapor cigarettes.
 These are the nicotine replacement therapy products with the least risk and the highest success rate.
 Good luck!